alidaf/raspberryPi/README.md

 Pay special attention to the card name and control name switches.
 You will need to run alsamixer to get these.
 If you are just running the Pi with no other hardware then the default names should be fine.
-If you are using anything else then you will need to determine these.
-For the IQaudioDAC, the control name is 'Digital' (without the apostrophes).
-For the IQaudioDAC a workaround is needed (given below) to remove the Pi's sound card otherwise both are loaded as default and it doesn't work.
+If you are using anything else then you can determine these using some of the other utilities provided here.

 Also check which GPIO pins you are using and set these with the -a and -b switches if they are not the defaults, which are 23 and 24.